Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide-advanced.md

 <Old CVM State> + <Op> => <New CVM State> + <Result>
 ```

-Results from Op execution must be either:
+Results from Op execution can be either:

 - A valid CVM data object
 - An exceptional result (e.g. an error or early return value)

 Convex Ops are technically a form of [p-code](https://en.wikipedia.org/wiki/P-code_machine), analogous in many ways to Java bytecode.
 Using Ops gives a few big advantages:

-- Ops can be executed very efficiently many times (avoiding the more expensive phases of parsing, expansion and compilation).
+- Ops can be executed efficiently many times (avoiding the more expensive phases of parsing, expansion and compilation).
-- Ops are very compact in terms of memory used - making them ideal for network transmission and efficient usage of on-chain storage.
+- Ops are very compact in terms of memory used - making them ideal for network transmission and efficient use of on-chain storage.
 - We can improve the underlying performance and implementation details of the CVM without breaking CVM code that has been compiled to Ops.
 - Ops are designed to match up with the runtime and security checks that the CVM must perform when executing code securely on-chain.